CoryDAsana/developer-docs/source/includes/markdown/_how-to-use.html.md

 </blockquote>

 <span class="description">
 You can quickly get started on Asana's API with the [API explorer](/docs/api-explorer).
 However, if you want a more comprehensive experience making API requests, we recommend using [Postman](https://learning.postman.com/docs/getting-started/introduction/).
-You can get started with the 'Run in Postman' button!
+You can get started with the **Run in Postman** button!
 </span>

 Once you have the collection, you should [create an environment](https://learning.postman.com/docs/sending-requests/managing-environments/).